pdf-raku/PDF-raku/README.md

 This is the root of the PDF, loaded from the trailer dictionary
 ```
 > $doc<Info>
-CreationDate => D:20151225000000Z00'00', Producer => PDF-Tools;
+CreationDate => D:20151225000000Z00'00', Producer => PDF-IO;
 ```
 That's the document information entry, commonly used to store basic meta-data about the document.

-(PDF Tools has conveniently fetched indirect object 1 from the PDF, when we dereferenced this entry).
+(PDF::IO has conveniently fetched indirect object 1 from the PDF, when we dereferenced this entry).
 ```
 > $doc<Root>
 Outlines => ind-ref => [3 0], Pages => ind-ref => [4 0], Type => Catalog